 There are different forecast methods to choose from depending on the information a business has, their current growth stage, and the results they are looking for.

-In lead-driven forecasting, the leads are analyzed and evaluated based on how similar leads have interacted with the business in the past, and forecasting based on the analysis.
+In lead-driven forecasting, the leads are analyzed and evaluated based on how similar leads have interacted with the business in the past, and forecasting is based on the analysis.
 This forecasting strategy is ideal for businesses with a steady stream of inbound leads and enough historical data to make a prediction.
 It can be calculated with the following formula: # of sales qualified leads x conversion ratio x average size of deal = forecasted booking revenues from new customers.

 Since this method relies heavily on historical data it is susceptible to variances due to changing marketing efforts or sales cycles.
 Lead-driven forecasting relies on the data from the following metrics: